 Date vehicle was added to or removed from the California fleet;

-Whether the vehicle will be designated under or was purchased pursuant to any exemption or extension provision of section 2013.1;
+Whether the vehicle will be designated under or was purchased pursuant to any exemption or extension provision specified in section 2013.1;

-Odometer, or if applicable, hubodometer readings as specified in section 2013.2(e); and
+Odometer, or if applicable, hubodometer readings for vehicles as specified in section 2013.2(f);

+Engine family and engine model year for any vehicles added to the California fleet after January 1, 2024;

 Funding contract start and end date for vehicles purchased with California State-funding if the vehicle is to be excluded during the funding contract period as specified by the funding program.

+ZEV Purchase Reporting.
+Fleet owners that are replacing a vehicle pursuant to the ZEV Purchase Exemption specified in section 2013.1(d) must identify which vehicle is being replaced.

 Joint Compliance Reporting.
-If an agency chooses to comply jointly per section 2013(h), each individual department, division, district, subsidiary, or agency must report separately, and include the CARB-issued ID number of the primary controlling agency or designated primary entity.
+If an agency chooses to comply jointly as specified in section 2013(k), each individual department, division, district, subsidiary, or agency must report separately, and include the CARB-issued ID number of the primary controlling agency or designated primary entity.

 Changes to an Existing Fleet.
-Fleet owners must comply with all of the following reporting requirements when adding or removing vehicles:
+Fleet owners must comply with all of the following reporting requirements when adding or removing vehicles from the California fleet:

 Vehicles added to the California fleet must be reported within 30 calendar days of being added to the fleet;